pmndrs/drei/README.md

 Used by widgets that visualize and control camera position.

-Two example gizmos are included: BlenderViewportGizmo and ViewCubeGizmo, and `useGizmoContext` makes it easy to create your own.
+Two example gizmos are included: GizmoViewport and GizmoViewcube, and `useGizmoContext` makes it easy to create your own.

 ```jsx
 <GizmoHelper